 Who We Are

 We serve families in Haliburton County with children from birth to 18.
-We provide support to caregivers who would like help with: understanding their children; dealing with their children’s behaviours; developing a better relationship with their children; and practical matters that make it difficult to parent well.
+We provide support to caregivers who would like help with: understanding their children; dealing with their children’s behaviours; developing a better relationship with their children; routine and structure, and practical matters that make it difficult to parent well.

 We can meet with caregivers as frequently as possible to work toward goals.
 We are currently connecting with families by phone and video calls due to Covid-19 we can meet parents in their home or at one of our offices in Haliburton or Minden, or in another mutually agreed upon space.
 This is a free and voluntary program in which families can withdraw from at any time.

 We Can Help Families By:

 - Understanding their parenting style and how it fits their child

 - Coaching them in their parenting skills (i.e. bedtime, morning time, meal time etc.)

 - Supporting in times of crisis

 - Organizing or accompanying them to meetings with other professionals

 - Collaborate with caregivers to develop strength-based goals to meet the needs of the child and family

 - Enhancing the knowledge, skills, and confidence of caregivers

 Assistance Provided by Family Support

 - Family support Workers assist parents in securing any additional help their families may be eligible for

 - We provide support for parents who have children with special needs